 When artists started trying out this blade, they noticed that it enabled them to create strokes so thin they looked much more delicate than microblading with a thicker blade.
 They felt that the difference was significant enough to brand this service something different – nanoblading eyebrows.

-So, according to some artists, nanoblading is just microblading with a very thin blade.
+So, according to the majority of artists, nanoblading is just microblading with a very thin blade.

 How Is It Different from Microblading?